Christian-Gennari/fullstack-booking-system/GUIDE.md

 SQLite saves dates as plain text.
 To ensure sorting works, **ALWAYS** use ISO 8601: `YYYY-MM-DD HH:MM:SS`.

 ### 2. "Are we RESTful?"
-(Stateless Auth) 🎟️
+(Token-Based Auth) 🎟️

-This project uses **Stateless Basic Authentication**.
+This project uses **Token-Based Authentication with Sessions**.

-- **How it works:** The server does not "remember" you.
-The browser sends your ID card (email and password) with every request.
+- **How it works:**
-- **Why?** This is a truly stateless REST approach.
-We no longer need a `sessions` table in the database; if the credentials in the header are valid, the request is allowed.
+  1. User logs in with email and password.
+  2. Server generates a random token and stores it in the `sessions` table with an expiration date.
+  3. Browser receives the token and stores it in `localStorage`.
+  4. All subsequent requests include `Authorization: Bearer <token>` header.
+  5. Server validates the token against the sessions table (no password re-verification needed).
+- **Why?** This improves performance (no password hashing on every request) and security (passwords aren't sent repeatedly).
+Tokens can expire and be revoked.